 - Add raisins or chocolate chips!
 These add a little extra kick of sweetness and fun!

 - Make them dairy-free by using your favorite plant milk.

 - Make them egg-free!
 Sup the 2 eggs in this recipe with 2 “flax eggs”.

 - Sub oat flour with whole wheat flour.
 If gluten free is not important, you can use whole wheat flour instead.

 - Let them cool completely.
 If you want to dive right in and enjoy a healthy carrot pumpkin muffin warm, go for it.
 But don’t worry if they stick to the papers a little or are slightly soft in the middle.
 Both are normal and as the muffins cool, both issues should resolve.

 - Do not over mix.
-Since this can a blender recipe, this can be easy to do if you are not using a high-speed blender.
+Since this is a blender recipe, it can be easy to over mix if you are not using a high-speed blender.
 Over mixing will leave you with a dense muffin.
-If you don’t have a blender that can easily hand this recipe, mix this recipe in a bowl by hand so that you can enjoy a soft muffin!
+If you don’t have a blender that can easily handle this recipe, mix this recipe in a bowl by hand so that you can enjoy a soft muffin!

 Other veggie-loaded muffin recipes you are going to love: